(Weak) Twisted post-groups, skew trusses and rings: (Weak) Twisted post-groups

-In this section, as the skew truss corresponding of post groups, we introduce the notion of (weak) twisted post groups.
-Then we give some examples of (weak) twisted post groups.
-Finally, we investigate some basic algebraic properties of twisted post groups.
+In this section, we introduce the notion of (weak) twisted post-groups as the skew truss analogue of post-groups.
+Several examples are provided, and some fundamental algebraic properties of twisted post-groups are investigated.